PatrickGMack/tebex-front-end-task/README.md

 - Does the end product look exactly like the designs?
 - Does the product work as expected?
 - Is the code clean, consistent and extensible?

-**Bonus** if you feel like you have time you might consider the following as bonus

-- Add unit tests or e2e tests
+- Add unit tests or e2e tests, you don't need to get 100% coverage but just a few tests should suffice
 - Consider responsive design, how does it look on mobile?

 Ready to get started?